RobFaie/rob-mccloud/content/posts/Deploying-Site.md

   persistCredentials: true
 ```

 Now comes the meat of the pipeline.
 Firstly we want to grab the credentials that Azure Pipelines has left for us and store it in a variable for later.
 Inside the public folder we checkout master so that we aren't on a detached head and have the latest commit for clean diffs.
+I have then chosen to delete all contents so that any removed posts or tags are cleaned up fully.

 Next we issue the same Docker command as earlier simply replacing the `$PWD` in the volume argument with `$(System.DefaultWorkingDirectory)` which points to the root of our source code repo.